flame-engine/flame/doc/camera_and_viewport.md

   // ...
 ```

-The only thing left to do is call the `update` method on the `Camera` so it can smoothly follow
+The only thing left to do is to call the `update` method on the `Camera` so it can smoothly follow
 your given position:

 ```dart